INFORMATION REQUIRED

 CALL US TODAY (702) 333-7777

 When the brain sustains a traumatic injury, it can permanently change the victim’s life.
 Cognitive problems, loss of motor function, memory loss, speech impairments, permanent disability, and death can all result from a traumatic brain injury (TBI).
 In the U.S., there were 2.5 million emergency room visits and 56,000 deaths related to TBIs in one year alone, according to the Centers for Disease Control and Prevention.
 Negligence causes many of these incidents.
 Another person’s lapse in judgment, reckless actions, or intent to harm can cause a TBI from which a victim never fully recovers.
-If this sounds like your situation, the personal injury attorneys at Claggett & Sykes Law Firm in Las Vegas are here to help.
+If this sounds like your situation, our Brain Injury attorneys at Claggett & Sykes Law Firm in Las Vegas are here to help.